We all have our running favorites!

 2. Shoes I want to try this year:

 Currently I'm running in the New Balance Fresh Foam Sport Running Shoes and while I love them I really believe in Xero shoes message and brand and want to see what the Prio Running shoes are all about.

 I'll keep you posted on whether or not I like them.

 3. Marathoners I'm excited to watch this year:

 I think resilience might be her middle name.

-She'll be running in the Boston Marathon and then again in the Olympic Trials here in 2020 and it will be exciting to see her tackle major goals and watch her perform.
+She'll be running in the Olympic Trials and then again in Boston here in 2020 and it will be exciting to see her tackle major goals and watch her perform.

 Plus she owns a golden retriever.
 Enough said.